JesperHartsuiker/IoT-module/Jesper Hartsuiker/Lab/Day Three.md

 ## Getting the rasberry pi ready by changing settings

-turned off the raspberry pi router poweroff on raspberry pi changed the router LAN adress to 192.168.12.254 powered the raspberry pi on again in the router settings added a static IP adress for the raspberry pi (192.168.12.1) via ssh in the raspberry pi used sudo reboot. now the raspberry pi has a IP address to (192.168.12.1)
+- I shut down the Raspberry Pi router and then powered it back on.
+- After that, I modified the router LAN address to 192.168.12.254.
+- Upon restarting the Raspberry Pi, I went into the router settings and assigned a static IP address (192.168.12.1) for - the Raspberry Pi.
+- I accessed the Raspberry Pi via SSH and used the command "sudo reboot".
+- Now, the Raspberry Pi is assigned the IP address 192.168.12.1.

 ![image](https://github.com/JesperHartsuiker/IoT-module/assets/82671856/357fd639-5e94-4b62-93b2-a21bccd7d7d4)